 Finally, a 2015 study in Drug and Alcohol Dependence looked at the levels of inflammation in people who smoked marijuana, and compared them to those who didn’t.
 Researchers observed 1,115 people who recently smoked marijuana, and 8,041 non-smokers with the goal being to examine the influence of the plant on C-reactive protein (CRP) – an inflammation marker that could indicate an increased risk of heart disease.
 Results of the study found that people who had smoked marijuana within the previous 30 days had lower CRP levels than non-smokers.

 Final Thoughts on CBD for Inflammation

-ensure their products contain little or no THC, no additives or GMOs.
-If inflammation is making your life hell, look through our website, and you’ll find dozens of reputable brands offering CBD products to soothe your pain.
+The best CBD sellers ensure that their products contain little or no THC, no additives, and no GMOs.
+If inflammation is making your life hell, take some time to do some quality research, as there are many reputable brands out there that offer legal, high-grade hemp CBD products to soothe your pain.

 That said, be sure to research the specific laws in the state (or even city) that you live in.
 While the U.S. Farm Bill legalizes the production of hemp and products containing its extracts, there may still be restrictions in certain areas.
 Most CBD companies ship to all 50 states, but it still pays to do your homework and research the specific laws where you live.